tickietackie/ReactNativeAndBluetooth/README.md

 # ReactNativeAndBluetooth

-Shows different ideas how bluetooth can potentially used with React Native
+Shows different ideas how bluetooth can potentially be used with React Native

 ## Using react-native-ble-plx from Polidea